Snnzhao/Snnzhao.github.io/_pages/about.md

 School of Computer Science and Technology, Huazhong University of Science and Technology</a>, supervised by <a href="https://www.eric-weiwei.com/" target="_blank"> Prof.Wei Wei</a>.
-He was granted the bachelor's degree in Electrical Engineering at <a href="http://oei.hust.edu.cn/" target="_blank">the School of Optics and Electronic Information, Huazhong University of Science and Technology</a> in 2021.
+He was granted the bachelor's degree in Electrical Engineering at <a href="http://oei.hust.edu.cn/" target="_blank">the School of Optical and Electronic Information, Huazhong University of Science and Technology</a> in 2021.

 He is now working on Knowledge-aware Recommendation, Contrastive Learning.